Skip to main content

 Pharmacogenomics changes prescribing by predicting how you metabolize specific drugs (like SSRIs, blood thinners, statins, or pain medications).
 Knowing if you are a fast or slow metabolizer helps us pick the right starting dose, avoid toxicity, and reduce trial-and-error switching.

-BRCA testing is appropriate when there is personal or family history of breast, ovarian, pancreatic, or aggressive prostate cancer, especially at younger ages.
+BRCA testing is appropriate when there is personal or family history of breast, ovarian, pancreatic, or aggressive prostate cancer, particularly at younger ages.
 Ashkenazi Jewish ancestry also raises the threshold for testing because of higher founder mutation frequency.

 Polygenic risk scoring (PRS) combines small effects from many genetic variants into a single risk number for a disease, such as coronary artery disease or type 2 diabetes.
 PRS tools are improving but still imperfect.
 We use them as one part of a multi-factor risk assessment.